MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-shared-disk-cluster.md

     # sudo yum install cifs-utils
     ```

-3.  **On one node only**, save the database files to a temporary location.
+3.  **On the primary node only**, save the database files to a temporary location.

     > [AZURE.NOTE] The database files contain the login information for the “sa” user.
 We will later copy them to the share so that a SQL server instance running on any node in the cluster can access them.